Kloudless/file-picker/README.md

 * `explorer.choosify(element)`

+  This method binds a click handler that launches the Chooser to the DOM element.

+* `explorer.save(options)`

+  This method allows you to launch a saver dynamically with the specified options.

+* `explorer.savify(element)`

-  This method binds the explorer to an HTML element to launch the explorer.
+  This method binds a click handler that launches the Saver to the DOM element.

 * `explorer.close()`